-Your Really Simple Systems CRM logs your email campaigns against each customer account and records the engagement with your contacts.
-You can monitor and manage your ROI (Return on Investment) and see which campaigns are most profitable.
+Your Really Simple Systems CRM logs your email campaigns against each customer account and records the engagement with your individual contacts.
+You can monitor and manage your ROI (Return on Investment) and see which campaigns are most cost effective.

 You can set up the widgets on your Marketing Dashboard to show how your marketing campaigns are performing.

 When you get new leads you can log them against the relevant campaign and these will then display in the new lead table widget on your dashboard, as well as the other widgets available.

 As all your marketing data is fed back to the customer account page your sales people will also be able to see how your customers responded to a campaign.

 For an overview of your campaigns, click Campaigns on the Marketing menu.
 This displays a summary of your campaigns, as shown below.
 You can sort the data by clicking on the column headers.

 To view your Campaign Statistics at the Campaign level, on the Campaign summary table, open the campaign by clicking on the campaign name.
 Here’s you’ll see a chart showing your engagement levels by Campaign Stage, with the opens, clicks, unsubscribes and spam reports.